 Depending on the nature of the work you do at your business, now may be the time to prioritize remote contribution as part of your recruitment strategy.
-Back in May, Business Insider cited a study by IBM claiming that 54% of adults wanted to work remotely “most of the time” following the pandemic.
+Back in May, a study cited that 54% of adults wanted to work remotely “most of the time” following the pandemic.
 We would venture to guess that number would be even higher if the same study were conducted today.
 This makes for a complicated future for a lot of businesses, but it also gives you an opportunity where recruitment is concerned.
 By emphasizing that you’re willing to work with employees to accommodate working preferences and health precautions, you can appeal to this growing preference for remote work.
 You may well gain an edge over more rigid competitors.

 It’s also essential at this point that as you seek out candidates you set yourself up to conduct virtual interviews.
 Even if the eventual working arrangement will involve in-person contact, an interview can take away the pressure of having to travel or meet in person during the recruitment and application process.
 It can be a little awkward at first, but really a little bit of advance preparation can turn it into a straightforward matter.
 If you’re not used to video interviews, Built-In’s tips for conducting interviews in this fashion actually offers some helpful ideas — such as logging on early, creating an appealing interview space, and considering your attire and body language just as you would in person.
 Ultimately it’s something you’ll adjust to quickly, but which will go a long way toward making recruits and applicants comfortable.